Coutts Lindsay: Life

+Grosvenor Gallery

 He and his first wife founded the Grosvenor Gallery in 1877 as an alternative to the Royal Academy.
 It was devoted to exhibiting works by the Pre-Raphaelites (then held to be too stylistically advanced for the Royal Academy) and becoming the focus of the Aesthetic Movement from then until its closure in 1890.
 Its inaugural exhibition on 1 May 1877 included James Whistler's Nocturne in Black and Gold: The Falling Rocket, leading to the famous libel trial between Whistler and John Ruskin.
-Coutts was important to the careers of Coutts' friends Whistler and George Frederic Watts in providing a sympathetic venue for the display of their work.
+Coutts was important to the careers of Coutts Lindsay's friends Whistler and George Frederic Watts in providing a sympathetic venue for the display of their work.
+In 1883, Lindsay pioneered the use of electric light in the gallery and by 1887, his operation was taken over by the London Electric Supply Corporation Limited.

 However, the gallery declined after Lindsay separated from his first wife, and it closed in 1890.
-In the 30 years before her death she then lived in London and Venice, gathering a circle of friends including Alma Tadema, GF Watts and Robert Browning and collecting a number of fine paintings (some of which she left to the National Gallery).
-She also published several volumes of poetry, including From a Venetian Balcony (1903) and Poems of Love and Death (1907).
+The premises were used by the Grosvenor Club before becoming the Aeolian Hall.